George Edward Goodman

 No further details of Albert’s service are included in his file until 16 November, five days after the Armistice, when he was granted leave to England.
 He rejoined the 43rd Battery in France on 9 December 1918.
 On 16 April 1919, he arrived back in England and embarked for Australia aboard the Swakopmund on 15 June 1919.
 He arrived back in Melbourne on 2 August 1919 and was discharged from the AIF on 1 September 1919.

 Albert, who resumed farming at Broadmeadows after the war, had at least two children.
 His wife Annie died in 1959 and he died at Broadmeadows on 4 July 1964 aged 80.
 Both were cremated at Fawkner.
-Albert’s name is included on the Honour Roll at the Epping RSL.
+Albert’s name is included on the Honour Rolls at the Epping Primary School and Epping RSL.